contrast-zone/t-rewriter.js/docs/expression-logic.md

     () s 1 0 0 1 ()

-The last line represents intitial tape setup while the above lines represent instructions.
+The last line represents intitial tape setup while the above lines represent Turing machine instructions.
 The result of computation is `() 1 0 1 0 ()`.

 ## 4. implementation